chumingqian/Model_Compression_For_YOLOV3-V4/README.md

 ### Datasets and  Environment Requirements
 Make a COCO or VOC dataset for this project try here [dataset_for_Ultralytics_training](https://github.com/chumingqian/Make_Dataset-for-Ultralytics-yolov3v4).

-The environment is Pytorch >= 1.1.0 , see the ./requiremnts.txt and also we can see [ultralytics/yolov3](https://github.com/ultralytics/yolov3) ./requirements.txt .
+The environment is Pytorch >= 1.1.0 , see the ./requiremnts.txt and also can reference the [ultralytics/yolov3](https://github.com/ultralytics/yolov3) ./requirements.txt .

 ###  Part1.Common training and sparse training(prepare for the channel pruning) training for object detection datasets